danielpclark/rutie/README.md

 by setting the environment variable `NO_LINK_RUTIE` before the Rust code is compiled.
 This is needed to be done on the service TravisCI for example.

+## Additional Project History

+If you need some more examples of usage or the git blame history please look at the [Ruru](https://github.com/d-unseductable/ruru) project as Rutie has had the README completely rewritten and this first git commit is from Ruru.
+Note that there are some fundamental changes which that README won't account for.
+This project also had [ruby-sys](https://github.com/steveklabnik/ruby-sys) merged in which may have some additional beneficial git history.

 ## LICENSE

+Both projects that were merged into this project contained identifiers under the MIT license.
+This project follows with the same licensing.  **ruby-sys** marked MIT as the license in the `Cargo.toml` file whereas **ruru** had that and included a LICENSE file.
+This projects LICENSE has credited the original author by preserving the MIT license author line and appending new author(s) which is permitted by the MIT LICENSE.

 MIT LICENSE — see [LICENSE](LICENSE)